Gissio/radpro/docs/users.md

 **Q: I enabled clicks but am not hearing any.**

 **A:** If you've enabled pulse thresholding, pulse indication will only occur above a certain radiation level threshold.
 Check if this feature is activated.

-**Q: I'm not getting any response from the commands I send through Rad Pro's data connection.**

-**A:** Make sure your request includes the '\n' newline character at the end of the line.